 Fenestraria Rhophalophylla is very prone to cracking or splitting its leaves if the plant receives too much water.
-This problem can be mitigated by keeping the Baby Toes/ Babies Toes somewhere dry and very bright where the water intake can be controlled.
+This problem can be mitigated by keeping the Baby Toes in a dry and very bright spot so the water intake can be controlled.

 Let’s have a closer look at this succulent and how to care for it.

-Fenestraria Rhophalophylla is a very interesting plant as in its natural habitat it mostly lives under the surface with only the tops of the leaves above ground.
-The leave tops are trunsculent and allow light to pass to the rest of the body so photosynthesis can occur.
+Fenestraria Rhophalophylla is a very interesting plant.
+In its natural habitat it mostly lives under the surface with only the tops of the leaves above ground.
+The leaf tops are translucent and allow light to pass to the rest of the body so photosynthesis can occur.
 Unlike with many other plants, photosynthesis in Fenestraria is subterranean.

 The subterranean growth protects the plant from harsh conditions and strong sun.

-In cultivation Baby Toes environment can be managed a little better so the plant shows a little more of its leaf.
+In cultivation Baby Toes environment can be managed better.
+When the plant is kept out of strong sun it will show more of its leaf.
 The tops look as if they have a window into the rest of the leaf.

 Fenestraria grows into large clumps that can spread to about 20cms or more in good conditions.
 The leaves grow to approximately 5cms tall.

 As mentioned above Fenestraria Rhophalophylla flowers are white and appear above the foliage as single, daisy like flower per stem.